RaitaroH/ProtonMail-DeepDark/README.md

 # Colors
 The colors are available in the code; different colors can be used.
 Here are just a few colors.
 For every color example please look [here](https://github.com/OpenUserCSS/OpenUserCSS-DeepDark#colors).

+For a more color themes I also have a separate script [here](https://gitlab.com/RaitaroH/Import-All-Deepdark/raw/master/switcher.user.css).